List of NFL players born outside the United States: Latin America

 The first Latino to play in the NFL was Ignacio Saturnino "Lou" Molinet, a Cuban who signed with the Frankford Yellow Jackets in 1927.
 His contract was donated to the Pro Football Hall of Fame by his daughter in 2000.
 Following Molinet were brothers Jess Rodriguez and Kelly Rodriguez of Spain: Jess was a tailback for the Buffalo Bisons in 1929, while Kelly played for the Yellow Jackets and Minneapolis Red Jackets in 1930.

 In 1944, the Philadelphia Eagles drafted Steve Van Buren, a halfback born in La Ceiba, Honduras, to an American father and a Spanish mother.
 He played eight seasons for the Eagles, and retired as the NFL's career leader in rushing attempts, rushing yards, and rushing touchdowns.
 In 1965, Van Buren became the first Latino inducted into the Pro Football Hall of Fame.

 In 1948, the Los Angeles Rams drafted Tom Fears.
 Fears was born in Guadalajara, Mexico, to an American father and a Mexican mother.
 He led the Rams' receiving game as a split end from 1948 to 1956, winning an NFL championship with the team in 1951.
 He later became the first Latino head coach in the history of the league, heading the New Orleans Saints staff from their inauguration in 1967, through the 1970 season.
 Fears was inducted into the Pro Football Hall of Fame in 1970.

 The first Colombian player in the NFL was Jairo Peñaranda, born in 1958 in Barranquilla.
 He played for the Los Angeles Rams and the Philadelphia Eagles.
 He would be followed by Fuad Reveiz, born in 1963 in Bogotá.
 Reveiz played for the Miami Dolphins during the 1985 season, and later for the San Diego Chargers and Minnesota Vikings.
 During his 11 years as a professional, he scored 188 field goals and 367 extra points.

-Martín Gramática, an Argentinian, was selected by the Tampa Bay Buccaneers as a placekicker in the 1999 NFL Draft.
+Martín Gramática, an Argentinian, was selected by the Tampa Bay Buccaneers as a placekicker in the 1999 NFL draft.
 He later played for the Indianapolis Colts, Dallas Cowboys, and New Orleans Saints.
+His brother, Bill, was drafted by the Arizona Cardinals in 2001, and would later play for the Miami Dolphins.

+Cairo Santos, a Brazilian kicker, is the first NFL player born in Brazil.
+He currently plays for the Chicago Bears, holding three franchise records.
+He also holds nine Kansas City Chiefs franchise records.
+After him, Durval Queiroz spent time with the Miami Dolphins.

-Sammis Reyes was the first Chilean to play in the NFL, signed as a free agent by the Washington Commanders in 2021, playing primarily on special teams.
+Sammis Reyes was the first Chilean to play in the NFL.
+He signed with the Washington Commanders in 2021 after playing basketball in Chile and played primarily on special teams.